- home

 $100.00/pp

-Master leavened puff pastry – one of the most difficult baking techniques – in this informative and comprehensive self-paced online baking course.
+Master leavened puff pastry – one of the most difficult baking techniques – in this informative and comprehensive online baking class.

-We highly recommend that you complete our self-paced Shortcrust Pastry online course before taking part in this course.
-If you book our 3 pastry classes together (including this course, Shortcrust Pastry and Puff Pastry), you can save 15% with our special bundle deal!
+We highly recommend that you complete our self-paced Shortcrust Pastry and Puff Pastry online classes before taking part in this course.
+If you book our 3 pastry classes together (Leavened Puff Pastry, Shortcrust Pastry and Puff Pastry), you can save 15% with our special bundle offer.

-If you have already completed Shortcrust Pastry, you can book our advanced pastry bundle – including this class and Puff Pastry – and save 15%!
+If you have already completed Shortcrust Pastry, you can book our advanced pastry bundle (Leavened Puff Pastry and Puff Pastry) and save 15%!

 Thank you so much Anneka!
 Once again I have learnt an incredible amount and feel like I’ve stepped up to another level of baking - I never thought I’d make croissants or my all time favourite pain aux raisins.
 Your generosity of time and advice, patience and going the extra mile is greatly appreciated.
 Thank you for creating this fantastic course!